Gaussian regularization for resonant states: open and dispersive optical systems: Introduction

-Combining the assumption that energy is `radiated' into a `background media' in a form governed by a Helmholtz type equation with \emph{outgoing} boundary conditions (to describe \emph{openness}), leads to frequency domain RSs being characterized by complex eigenvalue wavenumbers, $k_{\alpha} \equiv c\omega_{\alpha}\equiv k_{\alpha}^{\prime} + ik_{\alpha}^{\prime\prime}$, associated with a far-field radial dependence proportional to $\exp\left[ik_{\alpha}(r-ct)\right]/k_{\alpha}r$, where $c$ is the phase-velocity of the radiation in the background media.
-The imaginary part of the RS wavenumber, $k_{\alpha}^{\prime\prime}$, is negative due to causality considerations, which leads to a desirable exponential decay of an excitation in the time domain, but an inspection of the signs in the far-field behavior shows that temporal decay is necessarily accompanied by an exponential \emph{increase} in the RS amplitude at large distances, $r$.
-An example of the generality of the RS approach is found in electromagnetic scattering problems~\cite{baum71,haus86,hu09}, where one encounters both vectorial and scalar RSs problems.
-Mathematical descriptions of vector RSs are more complicated than those for scalar fields, and this was a major motivation for this work (as well as ref.~\cite{arxiv2018}: wherein the necessary mathematical groundwork is developed in detail but which is not currently intended for publication in journal form).
+Combining the assumption that energy outside a system is `radiated' into a \emph{background media} governed by a Helmholtz type equation satisfying \emph{outgoing} boundary conditions, leads to frequency domain eigenstates characterized by complex eigenfrequencies, $\omega_{\alpha}= \omega_{\alpha}^{\prime} + i\omega_{\alpha}^{\prime\prime}$, with causality constraining $\omega_{\alpha}^{\prime\prime}$ to be negative (given that we adopted an $\exp(-i\omega t)$ inverse temporal Fourier transform/time harmonic convention).
+In terms of wavenumber, $k_{\alpha} = \omega_{\alpha}/c$, the associated far-field radial dependence is proportional to $\exp\left[ik_{\alpha}(r-ct)\right]/k_{\alpha}r$, giving RS excitations a physically desirable exponential temporal decay, but necessarily accompanied by exponentially increasing spatial oscillations at large distances, (sometimes referred to as the `exponential catastrophe'~\cite{Calderon2010}).
+An example of the generality of the RS approach is found in electromagnetic scattering problems~\cite{baum71,haus86,hu09}, where one encounters both vector and scalar wave RS problems.
+Mathematical descriptions of \emph{vector} RSs are more complex than those for scalar fields, and this was a major motivation for this work (as well as refs.~\cite{McPhStout20,StMcPh17,summie}, where the mathematical groundwork and physical motivation are developed).

-This spatial divergence of the RSs doesn't invalidate their utility, since causality considerations regularize the exponential divergence when one transforms from frequency domain descriptions back into the time domain (cf.~\cite{lamb00,Beck1960,Nussenzveig1961,Nuss72,Colom18}).
-Nevertheless, such considerations fail to alleviate the mathematical and conceptual difficulties posed by the `exponential catastrophe'~\cite{Calderon2010} of spectral theories in the frequency (energy) domain.
-Although a variety of papers have studied and more or less `resolved' this problem, either analytically or numerically, by use of the method of Perfectly Matched Layers (PML) to tame the `QNM' scalar product integrals~\cite{Sauvan2013,Krist2015,Muljar2016a,Muljar2016b}, a general, conceptually simple, and mathematically rigorous approach still appeared to be lacking.
-This work helps to fill this gap with a general, mathematically rigorous, `benchmark' approach to RS normalization/orthogonalization.